Mr-MRF-Dev/Pizza-Finder/README.md

 # Pizza-Finder

-our Project in DS (Data Structure) with C++ Programming Language.
+a console-based program for efficiently finding the nearest pizza shop or a specific pizza shop using [KD-Tree](https://www.baeldung.com/cs/k-d-trees).

 ![Screenshot](/images/screenshot.jpg)

-In the project, we utilized a [KD-Tree](https://www.baeldung.com/cs/k-d-trees), one of the Multidimensional trees.
+our Project in DS (Data Structure) with C++ Programming Language.

 ## 📥 Getting Started